designedmind/2017/CFP.md

 world around them in terms of possibilities for action, and justify the actions they take in terms of consciously held beliefs, desires and feelings.
-While we intuit strongly that these things could somehow happen without "the light being on" inside, we remain curiously oblivious to the fact that these features of our phenotype -- elaborate behaviour oriented around an ostensibly private mental life -- are being driven by psychological mechanisms taking place in the physical world.
+While we intuit strongly that these things could somehow happen without "the light being on" inside, we remain curiously oblivious to the fact that this feature of our phenotype -- elaborate behaviour oriented around an ostensibly private mental life -- is being driven by psychological mechanisms taking place in the physical world.

 _These behaviours_ are the proper target, or explanandum, of a science of consciousness.
+It is our _belief_ in the Hard Problem which needs to be taken seriously, not the Hard Problem itself.
 What we intuit as a "private realm" is a functional mechanism operating in the public world: a brain's behavioural interface to the environment, designed by evolution to enable new levels of autonomy, self-monitoring and deliberative action.
-It is our _belief_ in the Hard Problem which needs to be taken seriously, not the Hard Problem itself.

-This perspective on consciousness is unintuitive at first, but a growing body of evidence shows consciousness to be an evolved control mechanism.
+This perspective on consciousness is unintuitive at first, but a growing body of evidence shows it to be capable of reconciling the scientific image with our intuitions about ourselves.
 By representing not only the world and its affordances for action, but also _ourselves_ as embodied agents in the world, and ultimately ourselves _as representers_, the evolving brain converged on the _self_ as the solution to a control problem.
 We cannot easily appreciate the world-model as a model, because "we" only exist in virtue of the model, as its central feature.

 The workshop is a forum to elaborate, discuss and critique this emerging scientific picture of consciousness as functional mechanism.
 We invite